 From 2008-2012 the USD athletics program won an unprecedented five straight WCC Commissioner's Cups.
 The conference trophy goes to the school with the top performing athletics program in the eight-team West Coast Conference.
 This past 2012-13 school year the Toreros hosted the women's soccer College Cup and opened its doors to a brand new state-of-the-art baseball ballpark, Fowler Park and Cunningham Field.
 Over the past six school years the Toreros have won sixteen WCC championships and had thirty teams advance to NCAA post-season play.
 At the 2010 NACDA Annual Convention, Snyder was the recipient of the 2009-10 FCS West Region Under Armour AD of the Year award.

 Snyder played football at San Diego State University.
-He holds a Bachelor's degree in Marketing from San Diego State University and has studied in the Master's Leadership Program at the University of San Diego.
-Snyder is a graduate of the Harvard Graduate School of Education's Institute of Educational Management.
+He holds a Bachelor's degree in Marketing and Master's in Hospitality and Tourism Management from San Diego State University, and has studied in the Master's Leadership Program at the University of San Diego.
+Additionally, Snyder is a graduate of the Harvard Graduate School of Education's Institute of Educational Management.

 Snyder, who has been a San Diego resident for 31 years, has a very athletic family.
 His wife, Sue, was a former standout member of the United States women's national volleyball team who played at San Diego State and also coached the Aztecs and University of San Diego's women's volleyball teams.
 In addition, Snyder's father, Lester, held the position as President of the United States Tennis Association.

-The Snyder's reside in Poway with their son Riley (junior at USD), and daughters Sydney and Cammy.
+The Snyder's, who reside in Poway, have three children - son Riley (junior at USD), and daughters Sydney and Cammy.